best-kerosene-heaters-reviews-amazon-top-10

 • Very quickly starts providing heat.

-• It Will heat a reasonably large area.
+• It will heat a reasonably large area.

 Cons

-• Produces odor on start up and shut off.
+• Produces odor on startup and shutdown.

 READ MORE REVIEWS AT AMAZON